Dosage Form: injection, powder, lyophilized, for solution

 In pediatric patients, it may be appropriate to confirm desired vancomycin serum concentrations.
 Concomitant administration of vancomycin and anesthetic agents has been associated with erythema and histamine-like flushing in pediatric patients (see PRECAUTIONS).

 The natural decrement of glomerular filtration with increasing age may lead to elevated vancomycin serum concentrations if dosage is not adjusted.
 Vancomycin dosage schedules should be adjusted in elderly patients (see DOSAGE AND ADMINISTRATION).

-During or soon after rapid infusion of vancomycin, patients may develop anaphylactoid reactions, including hypotension (see ANIMAL PHARMACOLOGY), wheezing, dyspnea, urticaria or pruritus.
+During or soon after rapid infusion of Vancomycin Hydrochloride for injection, patients may develop anaphylactoid reactions, including hypotension (see ANIMAL PHARMACOLOGY), wheezing, dyspnea, urticaria, or pruritus.
 Rapid infusion may also cause flushing of the upper body (“red neck”) or pain and muscle spasm of the chest and back.
 These reactions usually resolve within 20 minutes but may persist for several hours.
-Such events are infrequent if vancomycin is given by slow infusion over 60 minutes.
-In studies of normal volunteers, infusion-related events did not occur when vancomycin was administrated at a rate of 10 mg/min or less.
+Such events are infrequent if Vancomycin Hydrochloride for injection is given by a slow infusion over 60 minutes.
+In studies of normal volunteers, infusion-related events did not occur when Vancomycin Hydrochloride for injection was administered at a rate of 10 mg/min or less.